 In addition, on December 14, 2018, a U.S. District Court judge in the Northern District of Texas ruled that the individual mandate portion of the ACA is an essential and inseverable feature of the ACA, and therefore because the mandate was repealed as part of the TCJA, the remaining provisions of the ACA are invalid as well.
 The Trump administration and CMS have both stated that the ruling will have no immediate effect, and on December 30, 2018 the same judge issued an order staying the judgment pending appeal.
 The Trump administration recently represented to the Court of Appeals considering this judgment that it does not oppose the lower court's ruling.
 On July 10, 2019, the Court of Appeals for the Fifth Circuit heard oral argument in this case.
 On December 18, 2019, that court affirmed the lower court's ruling that the individual mandate portion of the ACA is unconstitutional and it remanded the case to the district court for reconsideration of the severability question and additional analysis of the provisions of the ACA.
-On January 21, 2020, the U.S. Supreme Court declined to review this decision on an expedited basis.
-On March 3, 2020, however, that Court did agree to hear this case.
-Litigation over the ACA are likely to continue, with unpredictable and uncertain results.
+On March 3, 2020, the Supreme Court ranted the petitions for writs of certiorari to review this case, and has allotted one hour for oral arguments, which are expected to occur in the second half of 2020.
+Litigation and legislation over the ACA are likely to continue, with unpredictable and uncertain results.